WORLDSymposium 2026 Preliminary Program* on Lysosomal Diseases

 Welcome and Announcements

-Presentation of 2025 Roscoe O. Brady Award to James M. Wilson
+Presentation of 2026 Roscoe O. Brady Award to Peter Marks

 Roscoe O. Brady Award Presentation